 Notifying HMRC and paying tax on dividends

-If you receive over £10,000 in dividends in the tax year, you will need to include your dividend income on your Self Assessment tax return.
-If you haven’t previously completed a tax return, you will need to register with HMRC.
+If you receive over £10,000 in dividends in the tax year, you must include your dividend income on your Self Assessment tax return.
+Register online if you haven’t completed a tax return before.

 You can read the official guide to tax on dividends at GOV.UK.

-Finally, tax is a complex subject so you should always check with your accountant before acting on any of the information contained in this article.
+Finally, tax is a complex subject, so you should always check with your accountant before relying on any information in this article.